stevenrskelton/stevenrskelton.github.io/_posts/2014-02-09-sortable-table-with-polymer-web-components.md

 We have defined all the code for a sortable table, the only task left is to style.
-Alternating row background color is both appealing and simple using the `nth-of-type` CSS selector, more advanced conditional formatting will hopefully be the subject of a future article – although it is quite straightforward to implement by adding an additional formatting function property to the `columns` array.
+Alternating row background color is both appealing and simple using the `nth-of-type` CSS selector, more advanced conditional formatting will hopefully be the subject of a future article – although it is quite straightforward to implement by adding a formatting function property to the `columns` array.

 The following live-demo takes advantage of `columns` data binding and the `window.resize` event to show/hide the number